hantsy/vertx-sandbox/docs/rest.md

 }
 ```

-For `post` and `put` Http Methods, the `BodyHandler` is required to consume the  HTTP request body.
+For `post` and `put` HTTP  methods, the `BodyHandler` is required to handling consuming the  HTTP request body.

- We  extract all handing details into the `PostHandler` class.
+Extract all handing details into a new `PostHandler` class.

 ```java
 class PostsHandler {